What Other Parents Are Reading

 Birth Control Methods

-Couples who do choose to have sex have many effective birth control methods to choose from.
+Teens who do choose to have sex have many effective birth control methods to choose from.
 Check out the articles below to learn important facts about these different options.
 You may be surprised — some popular ones aren't as effective as many people think: